python/devguide/triaging.rst

     in another PR.
 Any potentially impactful changes should have a corresponding news entry, but for trivial changes it's commonly at the discretion of the PR author if they wish to opt-out of making one.

-stale
-    Used for PRs which have not received a response from the author in a significant period of time or are no longer relevant.
-This label is generally used to suggest that the PR should be closed.
-In some cases, it is appropriate to open an updated version of the PR.

 OS-X
     Used for PRs involving changes which only have an effect upon a specific operating system.
 Current variations of the label include